Trachypepla protochlora: Description

 Meyrick described this species as follows:

 The green shaded colouring and the intensity of markings on the forewings of this moth are variable.
 The greenish ground colour of this moth ensures it is well camouflaged when at rest on mosses and green lichens.

 Distribution

 T. protochlora is endemic to New Zealand.
-This species has been recorded in both the North and South Islands including in Auckland, at National Park, Mount Taranaki, Palmerston North, Wellington, Ōtira Gorge and Invercargill.
+This species has been recorded in both the North and South Islands including in Auckland, at National Park, Mount Taranaki, Palmerston North, Wellington, Otira Gorge and Invercargill.
 Hudson believed it to be a rare species in the North Island but relatively common in the southern parts of the South Island.

 Habitat

 The preferred habitat of T. protochlora is native forest.

 Behaviour

 The adults of this species have been observed being on the wing from October until February.
 This species has been collected by beating foliage.